Skip to content

 • Script timeout must be a valid Go duration string

-• Networks and volumes are only valid for remote execution
+• network, volume, and run_as are only valid for remote execution

 • Volume source paths are made absolute relative to config file location